LogoLogo

 Configure the integration

-1. Opt to enable native query audit for Unity Catalog:
+1. Opt to enable query audit for Unity Catalog:

 • USE CATALOG on the system catalog